 The Regiment reenlisted January 1, 1864, and was on Veteran furlough January 11-March 9.

 At Annapolis, Md., till April 23.

 Siege of Petersburg June 16, 1864, to April 2, 1865.

 Moved to City Point, thence to Alexandria April 20-28.

 Grand Review May 23.

 Find excellent references at Pennsylvania in the Civil War online.

-We have 52 individuals in the AotW database for this unit:
+We have 74 individuals who were on the Maryland Campaign in the AotW database for this unit:

 |A||Pvt||Bolton, James M.||WIA 09/17|

 |A||Pvt||Buzzard, George S.||WIA 09/17|